robert-hh/micropython/ports/w60x/README.md

 To upload the firmware to the target board, please use the command
 ```
 bash
-make flash V=s
+make V=s flash
 ```
-Some boards like the Wemos W600 require pushing reset to start the upload while the upload tool waits for syncronisation with the target board.
+Some boards like the Wemos W600 require pushing reset at the start of the upload while the upload tool waits for syncronisation with the target board.
+Connecting pin PA0 to GND while pushing reset will ensure that the bootloader of the board will start and go into synchronization mode to allow the upload.
+Once the new Micropython firmware is on the board this gounding of PA0 is no longer necessary.
+Then you also may execute `machine.bootloader` from within Micropython to start the bootloader.

-Reference document
+Reference documents
 -----------------------
 Visit [WinnerMicro](http://www.winnermicro.com/en/html/1/156/158/497.html) for more documentation.